Sudo Slider

 Example usage:

-ajaxLoadFunction: function(t, img){ alert($(this).html()); }
+ajaxload: function(t, img){ alert($(this).html()); }

 The "t" variable is the number the slide have.
 (As an example, the value of t is 2, when it's the second slide)

-the "img" variable is if the content was loaded as an image or as a document.
+The "img" variable is if the content was loaded as an image or as a document.
 (If true, content was considered an image).

 And the variable 'this' is the slide.
 Therefore, if you want to get the src of an image, this won't work "$(this).attr('src');" but this will $(this).children('img').attr('src');